 How Are Personal Injury Settlements Different From Jury Verdicts?

-If you’ve never filed a personal injury claim before, you may not know that these types of cases don’t typically go to trial.
-Most personal injury cases end with settlements.
+If you’ve never filed an injury claim before, you may not know that these types of cases don’t typically go to trial.
+Most injury cases end with settlements.
 A settlement is an agreement between parties, usually negotiated between lawyers or insurance adjusters, that ends a dispute and rewards the victim with compensation.
 On rare occasions, your case might go to trial and result in a jury verdict.
 Keep reading to learn how personal injury settlements differ from jury verdicts.

 Personal Injury Settlements